-(o) Earnings Per Share
+(q) Earnings Per Share

-Earnings per share ("EPS") for the years ended December 31, 2014 and 2013 is based on a weighted average of the number of common shares outstanding during each year - see note 14.
+Earnings per share ("EPS") for the years ended December 31, 2015 and 2014 is based on a weighted average of the number of common shares outstanding during each year - see note 14.
 Basic and diluted EPS is computed by dividing income available to common shareholders by the weighted average number of common shares outstanding for the period.

-(p) Recently Issued Accounting Standards
+(r) Recently Issued Accounting Standards